EMSEAL contributes to the preservation, durability, safety and sustainability of a resilient built environment.

 EMSEAL manufactures and distributes pre-compressed sealants and expansion joints to commercial, industrial, and institutional users worldwide.

 EMSEAL is the leading innovator and manufacturer of premium sealants and expansion joint systems for the commercial construction industry as well as for numerous gasketing applications in specialty market applications.

 The Company operates from multiple locations.
 The corporate headquarters in Westborough, Massachusetts is the primary sales, marketing, and technical support unit for worldwide sales as well as the manufacturing unit for the Company’s engineered, extruded joint product lines.
-Our two Toronto, Ontario locations (EMSEAL, LLC) manufactures EMSEAL’s pre-compressed, impregnated foam sealant technologies.
+Our combined and expanded Woodbridge, Ontario location (EMSEAL, LLC) manufactures EMSEAL’s pre-compressed, impregnated foam sealant technologies.